Summary

 1. Multiple Spaces

 Virtually all texts sent by customers have multiple spaces.
-This affects not only the exported code, but also the reading process carried out by a screen reader such as NVDA , JAWS or VoiceOver.
+This affects the exported code.
+Additionally, it impacts the reading process carried out by a screen reader like NVDA, JAWS or VoiceOver.

 The most common thing is to find double spaces, but there are also triple, quadruple spaces, etc. Some editors and writers usually use the spaces to align text or simply space the content.

 What’s wrong with leaving these spaces in the InDesign document?
 In the case of an accessible PDF, it will slightly change the reading process by any assistive technology.
-In the case of an e-book in ePUB format, they will be replaced by a single space and the publication will be perceived with some visual differences with respect to the source file.
+For an e-book in ePUB format, these spaces will be replaced by a single space.
+The publication will look slightly different compared to the source file.

 How can we erase these extra spaces?
-Manually, by going through the document and using the cursor next to the delete key.
+Manually, by going through the document and using the cursor next to the remove key.
 Better yet, we can use the Find/Change menu command, selecting a Query to apply to the entire document.
-And finally, we can use the script called Cleaning Up Text Imported Into InDesign to clean them in just two clicks.
+We can also use the script Cleaning Up Text Imported Into InDesign.
+This script allows us to clean them in just two clicks.

 2. Multiple Returns